dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 ## General Concepts

-Nullability information is exposed publicly as an enum, `Nullability`.
+Nullability information is exposed publicly as two enums, `NullableAnnotation` and `NullableFlowState`.

-There are 5 possible values:
+`NullableAnnotation` represents lvalues.
+There are 4 possible values:

-* `NotApplicable` - This is used when nullability information is requested about something that does not have a nullability, such as a statement, directive, or other similar constructs.
+* `Default` - This is used when nullability information is requested about something that does not have the concept of nullability, such as a statement, directive, or other similar constructs.
-* `NotAnalyzed` - This is used to fulfill priority #2.
-If the user requests information while asking for nullability to not be calculated, we'll use this to stand in for nullability.
+If we decide to expose a version of `SemanticModel` that does not compute nullability information for certain perf-sensitive scenarios, all annotation information returned would be `Default`.
+* `Unknown` - This value was defined in a nullable-disabled context.
+* `NotAnnotated` - This value was defined in a nullable-enabled context, and was not annotated in source (or in type inference scenarios, was inferred to be a not annotated type).
+* `Annotated` - This value was defined in a nullable-enabled context, and was annotated in source (or in type inference scenarios, was inferred to be a annotated type).

+`NullableFlowState` represents rvalues.
+There are 3 possible values:

-* `Unknown` - This is used for legacy C# code that does not know about nullability.
+* `Default` - This is used when nullability information is requested about something that does not have the concept of nullability, such as a statement, directive, or other similar constructs.
-This can appear in modern C# code that calls unannotated C#, or in certain generic variance scenarios where a common nullability cannot be inferred from the supplied arguments.
-For use in this document unknown is represented with the `~` character, but this character does not appear in source.
+If we decide to expose a version of `SemanticModel` that does not compute nullability information for certain perf-sensitive scenarios, all annotation information returned would be `Default`.
+* `MaybeNull` - The nullable analysis of the compiler has determined that this value could be null.
-* `NotNull` - This is used when we know the nullability is not null.
+* `NotNull` - The nullable analysis of the compiler has determined that this value is not null.
-* `MayBeNull` - This is used when we know the nullability may be null.

 Nullability information will be retrieved from the `SemanticModel`, much like type information.
 `GetSemanticModel` will return a `SemanticModel` that is aware of nullability information, and will force binding and calculation of nullability information when queried.